frameworklabs/Synchrosphere/README.md

 Finally, call `start()` on the created controller to start the scanning, activation and control of the robot.
 If you want to emergency stop the robot (or stop a lengthy scanning process ) call `stop()` any time.

+For a usage of the Synchrosphere framework, see also the accompanying project [SynchrosphereDemo](https://github.com/frameworklabs/SynchrosphereDemo) which provides a UI application to select different robot control demos.

 ## Example

 Let's create a Sphero Mini controller which moves the robot in a rectangular loop back to its starting spot while blinking green as long as it moves.